Conquer Your Future

-This is how it works: if you save and invest $5,500 a year, earn 8% a year (long-term market averages are around 9-10%) for the next 37 years, you will reach over $1.2 million.
-Leave it in, keep investing, and in three more years you will have over $1.5 million.
+If you save and invest $5,500 a year, earn 7% a year (long-term market averages are around 9-10%) for the next 40 years, you will reach $1.2 million.
+Leave it in, keep investing, and in three more years you will have almost $1.5 million.

-Here is the expanded version: if you invest $5,500 at age 23, earn 8% on your investment (which is $440), you will have $5,940 at the end of the year.
-Leave that invested, add another $5,500, leave all of that invested, earn 8% ($915), you will end up $12,355.
-Continue this “save, invest, earn” pattern and this is how you will end up with your $1.2 million after 37 years.
+Here is the expanded version: if you invest $5,500 at age 23, earn 7% on your investment, $385, you will have $5,885 at the end of Year 1.
+Leave this invested, add another $5,500, keep this $11,385 invested, earn 7% on this amount, which is $797, and you will have $12,182 at the end of Year 2.
+Continue this “save, invest, earn” pattern for another 38 years and you will end up with almost $1.2 million at the end of Year 40.

 And fortunately, if you have nothing but time ahead of you, you have the greatest financial advantage over everybody who is older than you are—the time to put the concept of compound interest to work.
 No wonder Einstein called compounding “the eighth wonder of the world.”

 Can’t spare $5,500 to invest each year?
-At least start somewhere. $2,000 a year, for 37 years, at 8%, yields almost $438,000.
-That sure beats the average of only $20,000 that most people in America have saved for retirement.
+At least start somewhere. $2,000 a year, for 40 years, at 7%, yields $427,000.
+This sure beats the average of only $20,000 that most people in America have saved for retirement.

 For those who want to be overachievers, invest more, earn a higher rate of return, or invest for a longer time.
 Or do all three.
-(Be aware of tax consequences on yearly amounts invested over $5,500 or those not invested in government retirement accounts.)
+(Be aware of tax consequences on yearly amounts invested over $6,000 or those not invested in government retirement accounts.)
 The “I Want to Be a Millionaire” app is great for plugging in your ideas and getting instant answers.

 You don’t really want to wait to start investing because you may have a lot of catching up to do.
 Start at age 30, and you will have to invest more than $10,000 a year to reach the same goal.
 Invest at age 45, and you will have to invest at least $44,000 a year to reach the same goal.
-(And remember, that in most cases, only $5,500 a year is eligible for favorable “IRA retirement” treatment.)
+(And remember, that in most cases, only $6,000 a year is eligible for favorable “IRA retirement” treatment.)
 You also may not have the “long-term” advantage of a higher percentage return in the market if you wait.